fniessink/toisto/docs/software.md

 }
 ```

 Concepts are represented in the topic files as JSON-objects.
 The key is an identifier for the concept.
 It should be unique across all topic files.
 The value is a mapping with language identifiers as keys and labels as values.
-Currently supported language identifiers are `en` for English, `fi` for Finnish, and `nl` for Dutch.
+Currently, the built-in topic files contain English with identifier `en`, Finnish with identifier `fi`, and Dutch with identifier `nl`.

+If you add new languages to the built-in topic files, or create your own topic files, be sure to check that the language identifiers used are listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).

 When using more than two languages is not essential to explain how things work, examples below may contain just two languages.